 Supported and administered internal company infrastructure.

-InfoTechnology is a Belarussian division of a San-Francisco XIM company.
-I have developed a music and hum/sing recognition app for Symbian devices called “Midomi.”
-The customer was SoundHound Inc. from California.
+I developed a music and hum/singing voice recognition app for Symbian devices called "Midomi" for SoundHound Inc.

 Got extensive dev experience with Symbian OS system environment and development tools.